viiinzzz/viiinzzz.github.io/RandomThink/GPT-thecow.md

 <kbd>0$</kbd> OK.
 Let me join the program.

 ...That's how half of humans pretrain the illusion machines can think, to pay their rent, while the other half actually think it genuinely is thinking.
-The funnier is that those two population are permutable, at every moment.
+The funnier is that those two population are totally permutable, at every moment.

 # To Sub or not To Scribe